 Can you believe our “See the USA” series has already reached the letter U?
 We have been exploring the United States as we make our way through the alphabet each and every week.
 This week we have arrived at the letter U and Utica, New York.
-Hopefully you caught the best of Traverse City, Michigan last week and Seattle the week before.
-This week I am thrilled to have Shannon from 100 Routes Across America sharing the top 5 family friendly things to do in Utica, New York!
+This week I am thrilled to have Shannon from The TV Traveler sharing the top 5 family friendly things to do in Utica, New York!

 Top 5 Family-Friendly Things to Do in Utica, NY